 Certifications and Degrees

-In this role, the best-paying skill appears to be Team Leadership; individuals who claim it among their capabilities enjoy a higher median salary of about $81K annually.
-Project Management is a popular skill among Norfolk Southern Corporation workers, with somewhere between a fifth and a fourth of those surveyed reporting using it on the job.
-Employees also tend to round out their skills sets with Operations Management, Microsoft Office, and Data Analysis.
+When it comes to skills, Team Leadership seems to bolster pay the most; employees who claim proficiency also enjoy a median income of approximately $76K annually.
+Project Management is a popular skill in the Norfolk Southern Corporation workforce; close to one-fifth of those surveyed report putting it to use in their jobs.
+Employees also tend to round out their skills sets with Operations Management, Microsoft Office, and Microsoft Excel.

 Benefits and Perks

 Paid time off is scarce, with only about 45 percent receiving paid vacation and slightly less than a third of workers receiving sick leave.
 It's easy to build up retirement reserves here with programs such as a 401(k) plan and a company pension plan.
 Perks cover health insurance for nearly all respondents and dental coverage for nearly all employees.
 Norfolk Southern Corporation also dishes out privileges such as life insurance, a company cell phone, and tuition reimbursement.